Nursing Staff’s Failure to Notify Physician Results in Patient Death

 Case Summary

-This case involves a 52-year-old patient who was admitted to the hospital for evaluation of abdominal pain and constipation.
+This case involves a 52-year-old patient who was admitted to the hospital on May 8 for evaluation of abdominal pain and constipation.
 Imaging was ordered two days later with the findings being consistent with probable colonic bowel obstruction.
 Despite the suspicion, the patient was discharged home.
 Two days later she presented to a different hospital and was admitted for management of possible bowel obstruction.
 The obstruction was later confirmed by imaging.
 A general surgeon was consulted who chose to delay surgery, watch, and wait.
-At that time, the surgeon tentatively scheduled surgery in the next two weeks if her condition did not improve.
-About a week later, the patient’s condition worsened.
+At that time, the surgeon tentatively scheduled surgery for May 25th if her condition did not improve.
+On May 23, the patient’s condition worsened.
 The following day, the patient’s condition continued to deteriorate.
 Her pain was reported as 10/10.
 The physician was not alerted to the change in status.
 It is alleged that the nurses failed to consider further workup and delayed the escalation of care.
-The patient was later found unresponsive with vomit on her gown, and ultimately passed away.
+The patient was later found unresponsive with vomit on her gown, and she died.
 An autopsy revealed bowel perforation.

 Case Theory